OnizukaLab/FedMeasure/README.md

-# FedBench
+# FedMeasure

-FedBench is a Jupyter notebook-based tool, which supports performing easily experimental studies with various methods, experimental setups, and datasets.
+FedMeasure is a Jupyter notebook-based tool, which supports performing easily experimental studies with various methods, experimental setups, and datasets.

 ## Resources
 Paper: An Empirical Study of Personalized Federated Learning

 ## Setup
-FedBench needs the following packages to be installed.
+FedMeasure needs the following packages to be installed.

 * PyTorch
 * Torchvision